Medication Search: ratio-Oxycodan

 - are allergic to oxycodone, ASA, or any ingredients of the medication

-- are under 18 years of age and has chicken pox, cold or flu symptoms
+- are under 18 years of age and have chicken pox, cold, or flu symptoms

 - have a history of stomach ulcers or duodenal ulcers